Skip to Main Content

 Step 1: Search the Science Databases & Resources @ Redeemer

-1. Start by searching Academic Search Ultimate.
+1. Start by searching the databases listed below.

-2. For biology topics, JSTOR is a decent second option to search as it provides access to a number of biology-related journals.
+2. For biology topics, JSTOR is a decent additional option to search as it provides access to a number of biology-related journals.
 Do not start here as JSTOR (short for Journal Storage) is an academic journal archive service and, in general, it will not have articles published in the past recent 3-5 years.
 Nevertheless, this is a great place to look for slightly older articles.

-1. Start by searching Academic Search Ultimate.
+1. Start by searching the databases listed below.

-1. Start by searching Academic Search Ultimate.
+1. Start by searching the databases listed below.

 2. Also use the EBSCO Discovery Service (EBSCO) which allows you to select and search within one or more of 42 different "Disciplines" (e.g. Mathematics)